 Santa Fe (Barrington) Island

 Named after a city in Spain, it has an area of 24 sq km (9.3 sq mi) and a maximum altitude of 259 m (850 ft).
-Santa Fe hosts a forest of Opuntia cactus, which are the largest of the archipelago, and Palo Santo.
+Santa Fe hosts a forest of Opuntia cactus, which is the largest of the archipelago, and Palo Santo.

 Weathered cliffs provide a haven for swallow-tailed gulls, red-billed tropic birds and shearwater petrels.
 Santa Fe species of land iguanas are often seen, as well as lava lizards.